Takashiidobe/notes/src/books/game-programming-patterns/command.md

 };
 ```

-This command allows us to move a unit that\'s passed into it.
+This command allows us to move a unit that's passed into it.

 Now we can handle its commands like so: